epsilonrt/piduino/database/piduino-db-use_cases.md

-# Database management use cases
+# PiDuino Database management use cases

 ## Addition of a new Raspberry Pi model with its variants (CM3+)